 Orthodontic Treatment Options at myORTHODONTIST

-Your orthodontist in BC and Alberta can check for each of these issues during an orthodontic evaluation.
+Your orthodontist in BC can check for each of these issues during an orthodontic evaluation.
 The Canadian Association of Orthodontists recommend that every child see an orthodontist before age 7 for an initial assessment.

 At myORTHODONTIST, we take a preventive 2-Phase approach to orthodontic treatment.
 The first phase would typically be implemented when children are between the ages of 5 and 11 and can reduce the need for more invasive treatment in the future.